Before and after images

 IMPORTANT SAFETY INFORMATION

-WARNING: SUICIDAL IDEATION AND BEHAVIOR Suicidal ideation and behavior, including completed suicides, have occurred in patients treated with SILIQ.
+Suicidal ideation and behavior, including completed suicides, have occurred in patients treated with SILIQ.
 Prior to prescribing SILIQ, weigh the potential risks and benefits in patients with a history of depression and/or suicidal ideation or behavior.
 Patients with new or worsening suicidal ideation and behavior should be referred to a mental health professional, as appropriate.
 Advise patients and caregivers to seek medical attention for manifestations of suicidal ideation or behavior, new onset or worsening depression, anxiety, or other mood changes [see Warnings and Precautions (5.1) in the full Prescribing Information].
-Because of the observed suicidal behavior in subjects treated with SILIQ, SILIQ is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the SILIQ REMS Program [see Warnings and Precautions (5.2) in the full Prescribing Information].

 Crohn’s Disease

 SILIQ is contraindicated in patients with Crohn’s disease.
 In clinical trials, which excluded Crohn’s patients, one SILIQ patient was withdrawn after developing Crohn’s disease.
+Discontinue SILIQ if a patient develops Crohn's disease.

 SILIQ Risk Evaluation and Mitigation Strategy (REMS) Program

 SILIQ is available only through a restricted program called the SILIQ REMS because of observed suicidal ideation and behavior in patients treated with SILIQ.
 Before prescribing SILIQ, prescribers must be certified with the program, have each patient sign a Patient-Prescriber Agreement Form, and provide the patient a Wallet Card describing symptoms requiring immediate medical evaluation.
 Pharmacies must be certified and only dispense to patients authorized to receive SILIQ.
-More information is available at SILIQREMS.com
+More information is available at SILIQREMS.com or by calling the SILIQ REMS Program Call Center at 855-511-6135855-511-6135.

 Infections